Insprill/intellectual/README.md

 ### TLS

-Intellectual supports TLS connections nativly using [rustls][rustls-repo].
+Intellectual supports TLS connections natively using [rustls][rustls-repo].
 To enable TLS, provide the `--tls` flag, followed by `--tls-key-file` and `--tls-cert-file` pointing to their respective files on disk.